Back in the late 90's, as a system administrator I saw a need to use some remote testing tools, but

 to do a number of different tests as well, over the years stuffs been added and taken away, even improved,

-use by other sysadmins and network engineers, from other ISP's and ASP's as well.
+extensive use by other sysadmins and network engineers as well for many years.